lspvic/jupyter_tensorboard/README.md

 <img src="image/sidebar.png" />

 User can also use Commands to create a tensorboard with inputting the logdir path.

-`NOTE: The logdir path should be relative to the jupyterlab's root directory.
-If not, jupyterlab will return 404 not found error.`

 <img src="image/commands.png" />